Compare two cars

 We are here considering two somewhat similar cars, but we can't deny some of the obvious differences.
 For a start, they are not even classified under the same segment, with the SAAB being a large family car and the Volvo representing sports car vehicle class.
 The first one has a SAAB-engineered powertrain under the hood, a 4-cylinder, 16-valves 131hp unit, while the other one gets its power and torque from a 5-cylinder, 20-valves 163hp engine designed by Volvo.

 SafetyThe fact that the SAAB got tested by the European New Car Assessment Programme (Euro NCAP), while the other contender didn't, offers a slight advantage, as the 4-star rating is better than none.
 Still, apart from the official crash test results there are other things we need to be aware of.
 The first vehicle is a large family car and that gives it a marginal advantage over the sports car competitor, at least that's what statistics show.
-On the other hand, when it comes to weight, a factor that most people underestimate, C70 offers a considerable difference of 18% more metal.
+On the other hand, taking kerb weight as an important factor into account, C70 offers a considerable difference of 18% more metal.

-ReliabilityI don't like generalizing things when it comes to reliability, although it does seem that both brands display similar results in faults and breakdowns, all the models observed together.
-These are the official statistics, while our visitors describe reliability of SAAB with an average rating of 4.1, and models under the Volvo badge with 4.6 out of 5.
-The same official information place 9-3 as average reliability-wise, and C70 is more or less at the same level.That apart, owners of different cars powered by the same engine as 9-3 rank it on average as 3.0, while the one under the competitor's bonnet gets 5.0 out of 5.
+ReliabilityManufacturers have been building their reliability reputation for decades now and, generally speaking, it appears that both brands display similar results in faults and breakdowns, when all the models are taken into account.
+These are the results of an independent reasearch, while our visitors describe reliability of SAAB with an average rating of 4.2, and models under the Volvo badge with 3.2 out of 5.
+Independent research findings rank 9-3 as average reliability-wise, and C70 is more or less at the same level.We should definitely mention that owners of cars with the same powertrain as 9-3 rank it on average as 3.0, while the one under the competitor's bonnet gets 5.0 out of 5.

 Performance & Fuel economyVolvo is undoubtly more agile, reaching 100km/h in 1.1 seconds less than its competitor.
 In addition to that it accelerates all the way to 210 kilometers per hour, 10km/h more than the other car.
 When it comes to fuel economy things look pretty much the same for both cars, averaging around 9.6 liters of fuel per 100 kilometers (30 mpg), in combined cycle.